 What to expect when visiting Key West

-But the main attraction of the Florida Keys has more to offer than wonderful weather.
+But the main attraction of the Florida Keys certainly has more to offer than wonderful weather.
 When visiting Key West you find a unique charming quirky vibe and something for everyone to explore.

 Reasons to visit Key West